Article 1 – Bank Account

 Article 4 – Associate Members

-Anyone may be admitted as an associate member as long as this person contributes to activities and social events undertaken by the NCB.
+Anyone may be admitted as an associate member, with no right to vote at General Assembly meetings, as long as this person contributes to activities and social events undertaken by the NCB.

 Article 5 – Honorary Invitees and Patrons / Honorary President and Vice-President

 Certain persons of note may be invited to become patrons of an event in appreciation of the support they have given the NCB.